Case Study · Anonymized profile

 The DACH cyber firm ran a product line covering secure cloud workloads, identity, and network controls for European enterprise customers.
 ISO 27001 in place, BSI alignment carried through the German federal-customer pre-qualification frame, EU data-residency posture clean, and a US-facing site that was a translated extension of the EU enterprise positioning.
 Annual revenue in the mid-eight to lower-nine figures in euro.
 The US customer base was selectively US enterprise; no federal business.

-The trigger was a US DoD program-office introduction that the firm encountered through a defence-industrial-base prime evaluating European cyber vendors.
+The trigger was a US DoD program-office introduction that GMA encountered through a defence-industrial-base prime evaluating European cyber vendors.
 The opportunity ran through the prime's US federal pipeline and pulled FedRAMP authorization status and CMMC Level 2 posture into the opening fold.
 The federal procurement officer also asked for a US-data-residency statement and a US-cleared-personnel posture.
 The home-market site led with ISO 27001 and BSI alignment.

 The rebuild stages.